Environmental protection at the Pori site

-The Aurubis Finland production site is located in western Finland in Pori on the Kokemäenjoki River.
-The copper foundry and rolling mill are in a copper industrial park where other companies working with copper are located.
-The area of the site is about 78,000 m².
+The Aurubis Finland production site is located in the western part of Finland in the town of Pori next to the Kokemäenjoki River.
+The copper foundry and rolling mill are in a copper industrial park along with other companies that work with copper.
+The site comprises an area of about 78,000 m².

 Environmental Protection - facts & figures